 - Workplace experience

 - Employment status

-Retention statistics are conducted to identify the number of learners that have been retained since the college started operating.
-All of the above mentioned statistics are uploaded monthly so that Sparrow is able to identify trends in the data as well as factors that could affect the results of these findings.
+They conduct retention statistics to identify the number of learners that have retained since the college started operating.
+They then upload all of the above mentioned statistics monthly so that Sparrow is able to identify trends in the data as well as factors that could affect the results of these findings.